 The school dog is named Kona.
 She is an apricot and white female Cavapoochon.
-Kona's legal owner is Head, Louise McCabe-Arnold, who cares for the dog out of school hours in her home and bears all the costs associated with having a pet dog.
+Kona's legal owner is Head of Girls' Prep, Mrs Louise McCabe-Arnold, who cares for the dog out of school hours in her home and bears all the costs associated with having a pet dog.